 - In a medium bowl, whisk melted butter together with the eggs, vinegar and yogurt

-- Add wet mixture to the dry and, using a rubber spatula (because gentle), gently mix to form a batter being careful not to over mix or the batter will get oily and dense and icky.
+- Add wet mixture to the dry and, mo gentle), gently mix to form a batter being careful not to over mix or the batter will get oily and dense and icky.

 - Pour batter into an medium-large loaf pan greased or lined with parchment paper. (the smaller the pan, the taller the bread).
 You could also make 2 small loves with this recipe.